ufs-community/ufs-srweather-app/docs/UsersGuide/source/Reference/Glossary.rst

    J-jobs
       Scripting layer (contained in ``ufs-srweather-app/jobs/``) that should be directly called for each workflow component (either on the command line or by the workflow manager) to run a specific task in the workflow.
 The different scripting layers are described in detail in the `NCO Implementation Standards document <https://www.nco.ncep.noaa.gov/idsb/implementation_standards/ImplementationStandards.v11.0.0.pdf>`__

+   JEDI
+      The Joint Effort for Data assimilation Integration (`JEDI <https://www.jcsda.org/jcsda-project-jedi>`__) is a unified and versatile data assimilation (DA) system for Earth System Prediction.
+It aims to enable efficient research and accelerated transition from research to operations by providing a framework that takes into account all components of the Earth system in a consistent manner.
+The JEDI software package can run on a variety of platforms and for a variety of purposes, and it is designed to readily accommodate new atmospheric and oceanic models and new observation systems.
+The `JEDI User's Guide <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/latest/>`__ contains extensive information on the software.

+      JEDI is developed and distributed by the `Joint Center for Satellite Data Assimilation <https://www.jcsda.org/>`__, a multi-agency research center hosted by the University Corporation for Atmospheric Research (`UCAR <https://www.ucar.edu/>`__).
+JCSDA is dedicated to improving and accelerating the quantitative use of research and operational satellite data in weather, ocean, climate, and environmental analysis and prediction systems.

    LAM
       Limited Area Model (grid type), formerly known as the "Stand-Alone Regional Model," or SAR.
 LAM grids use a regional (rather than global) configuration of the :term:`FV3` :term:`dynamical core`.